gyroflow/gyroflow-docs/docs/cams/gopro.md

 ## General
 All GoPros use 4:3 sensors and allow for different field of views.
 For Gyroflow stabilization, the best resolutions are 4:3 resolutions with the `wide` field of view.
 This gives Gyroflow the most image data to work with.

+By default, GoPro files are limited to 4 GB in size.
+For longer files, use either the [GoPro Labs large chapter support](https://gopro.github.io/labs/control/chapters/), or use [ReelSteady-Joiner](https://github.com/rubegartor/ReelSteady-Joiner) to join segmented files together.

 ## Hero 8/9/10
 These cameras all contain pre-computed camera orientations for every single frame, meaning the synchronisation step can be skipped when using the `None` integration method.
 Footage from these cameras are essentially "plug and play" when it comes to Gyroflow stabilization, since Gyroflow contains built-in lens profiles for all these cameras.
 Furthermore, since these cameras do internal rolling shutter processing, additional rolling shutter correction is not required.